Antarctica Cruise Ships

 Examples of Antarctica Research Ships:

-Antarctica Expedition Cruise Ships
+Antarctica Expedition Ships

 Antarctica expedition ships provide a sweet spot between the simpler research ships and the more extravagant luxury ships.
 There are a wide variety of expedition ships with various sizes, configurations, amenities and styles.
 Each has a plethora of cabins, from simple and affordable to mid-range and upscale suites.